If you arrive late, please ask for your packet at the front desk when you check in.

 Our group will have a plated meal, ordering from a special menu featuring traditional New Mexican cuisine, with chips, salsa, and a non-alcoholic beverage.Afternoon: After lunch, our bus continues on to Albuquerque.
 On arrival, we'll stop at Petroglyph National Monument, where we'll see ancient symbols, figures, and animals etched into the rock at Boca Negra Petroglyphs.
 This area features a wide expanse of fragile, unique cultural resources that can never be replaced and are part of the National Park system.

 Four to seven centuries ago, the Rio Grande's Pueblo people carved or painted images into the boulders along the 17-mile long section known as the West Mesa.

-We'll continue on to the hotel for check-in after this visit.
+We'll go to the hotel for check-in after this visit.

-Dinner: Dinner at the hotelEvening: Optional video or evening at leisureLodging: MCM EleganteMeals Included: Breakfast, Lunch, Dinner
+Dinner: At the hotelEvening: Optional video or evening at leisureLodging: MCM EleganteMeals Included: Breakfast, Lunch, Dinner